EddyBeaupre/scw-scripts/scw-dns-he-net/README.md

 ```

 All other sections should be name exactly like the A or AAAA record you want
-to update.
-'Key' must be set to your ddns update key, 'IPv4' must be set to
+to update. `Key` must be set to your ddns update key, `IPv4` must be set to
-true to update the A record and 'IPv6' to update the AAAA record.
+true to update the A record and `IPv6` to update the AAAA record.

 ## Logging